helix-foundation/currency/README.md

 ## Security
 ### Note on Solidity Optimizations
 This repository has non-default compiler optimizations turned on!
 This can, in some cases, result in unexpected behavior.
-Our test suites are designed to be run with optimizations configured as they are when we deployed and will not detect changes in behavior caused by the optimizer.
+The test suites are designed to be run with optimizations configured as they are for deployment and will not detect changes in behavior caused by the optimizer.

 If you believe the optimizer may be changing the behavior of your code please test with the optimizer disabled to verify and discuss with the team.

 ### Reporting Vulnerabilities
-If you believe you've identified a security vulnerability in our contracts or other software please reach out to eng at eco dot com via email to ensure we're able to respond promptly.
+If you believe you've identified a security vulnerability in the Eco Currency contracts or other software, please submit to the Immunefi bounty (link coming soon) or join the Eco Association Discord (https://discord.eco.org) and tag or message an Eco Association team member.

 ## Background
-The Eco cryptocurrency is designed to be a low-volatility cryptocurrency for the express purposes of spending and saving.
-In order to minimize volatility  Eco uses a governance process which has in-built monetary policy levers (described below) controlled by a group of trustees who are incentivized to increase aggregate wealth in ECO.
+The Eco currency is intended to serve as a decentralized, free-floating alternative to fiat currencies - a currency used for saving and spending.
+To achieve this goal, Eco uses a governance process which has in-built monetary policy levers (described below) controlled by a group of elected individuals, as well as an overall community governance process for upgrades to the protocol.

 ### The ECOsystem
 The user-facing logic comprises of the `currency` and the `governance`, of which the latter can be further subdivided into `monetary governance` (managed by trustees) and  `community governance` (managed by all stakeholders):

 #### Tokens (/currency)
-##### The Token Implementation
+##### The Base Currency
-The token (ECO) implementation provides the code driving our ERC20 token.
+ECO is a variable supply base currency.
+The token (ECO) implementation provides the code driving the ERC20 token.
 It takes responsibility for storing balances for all account holders, transferring funds between accounts, creating and destroying tokens, and providing the interfaces that token holders will typically interact with.

-##### The Partner Token
+##### The Secondary Token
-The partner token (ECOx) establishes a value to the future success of the ECO token.
-It is also an ERC20 token and has a deflationary total supply.
-It's main function is being convertible to an amount of ECO proportionally based on percentage of total supply of each token.
-It is designed to be held long-term and most of the initial supply is set aside to be used as reward to trustees for governance.
+The secondary token (ECOx) is a deflationary supply asset intended to incentivize long-term holders and bootstrap governance and an open market signaling expectations for ECO adoption.
+It is also an ERC20 token.
+Its initial main functionality, aside from governance, is being convertible to an amount of ECO proportionally based on percentage of the total supply of each token.

 #### The Governance System (/governance)
 The Governance module contains the monetary and community governance submodules, as well as the general governance logic for pushing the ECOsystem into a new generation.
 Monetary and community governance operate on a timescale defined by this logic.

 ##### Monetary Governance (/governance/monetary)
-The monetary governance submodule allows our trustees to make decisions about the monetary supply in the economy.
-It involves 3 possible actions: minting tokens and distributing them at random (Random Inflation), minting tokens and using them as rewards for lockup contracts (Lockups), and re-scaling each account balance equally (Linear Inflation).
+The monetary governance submodule allows community-elected trustees to make decisions about the monetary supply in the economy.
+It initially involves 3 possible actions: minting tokens and distributing them at random (Random Inflation), minting tokens and using them as rewards for lockup contracts (Lockups), and re-scaling each account balance equally (Linear Inflation).

 ##### Community Governance (/governance/community)
 The community governance submodule allows anyone with tokens (ECO or ECOx) to propose arbitrary changes to contracts and then participate in a vote on those changes, all  facilitated to by the policy framework.
-This allows for the ECOsystem to adapt to changing economic circumstances and evolve to meet users' needs and giving users direct influence over the economy they all participate.
+This allows for the ECOsystem to adapt to changing economic circumstances and evolve to meet users' needs and giving users direct influence over the economy in which they all participate.

 ### Infrastructure
 Outside of these core modules there are a few major infrastructure components that underlie the system, but whose use is primarily abstracted away from the user: